dynafense/slt_june_2022/README.md

 5. You're ready for the session.

-## macOS: Steps to install nmap on your laptop
+## B. macOS: Steps to install nmap on your laptop

 By default, macOS does not come with either the Homebrew or the Macports package managers.
 You will need to install either one (definitely not both)